-Polio went to the Rotarv Clubs of Blythe Bridge, Dudley, Telford Shrewsbury Darwin, Centre, City of Wolverhampton, Whitchurch and the Wrekin.

-Presentations on Global Grant projects were given by District Governor Nominee Dr Mukunda Chidrawar from Walsall and Past District Governor Richard Green from the City of Wolverhampton Club conference Lead Past covered the pre-op, operation year for each baby.
-Rotary International Director Dr. Bharat Dr Mukunda is a retired surgeon himself.

-Mukunda talked about 'Touching Little Hearts' Indian project.
+Certificates for donations to End Polio went to the Rotary Clubs of Blythe Bridge, Dudley, Shrewsbury Darwin, Telford Centre, City of Wolverhampton, Whitchurch and the Wrekin.
+Presentations on Global Grant projects were given by District Governor Nominee Dr Mukunda Chidrawar from Walsall and Past District Governor Richard Green from the City of Wolverhampton Mukunda talked about 'Touching Little Hearts' Indian project.
 A global grant in 2018, jointly with host partners from District 3141 on the Bombay West Coast, funded \$69,130 for 49 paediatric heart surgeries .
-The funding
+The funding conference Lead Past covered the pre-op, operation District Governor Ken Wagstaffe and post-operative care for one year for each baby.
+Rotary International Director Dr. Bharat donation to the Annual Fund.
+Pandya inaugurated the project.
+Dr Mukunda is a retired surgeon himself.
 Richard gave a talk on a Global Grant project in Bangalore - to benefit the Jaipur Limb centre.
 He talked of visiting the centre and being given a flower and a thankyou by a very happy recipient of a specially made limb after an amputation.
 A grant of \$80,000 was given to provide a 3D digital printer to create plastic limbs.

 Ken Wagstaffe (above) talked about his role as a CADRE member.
 This is a team of people who go out to the projects to evaluate the work.
 On one visit he went to Northern Ghana to see a project in a village of 6,000 people where there was no road access and people arrived there by canoe or bike trailer.
 A well was dug 30 feet down, or 25 metres, to where the water was clean and free from flesh eating bugs and parasites that were making inhabitants very ill.
-Since there was no electricity the workers installed а solar powered pump to create a bore hole.
+Since there was no electricity the workers installed a solar powered pump to create a bore hole.
 Ken had to evaluate and assess the outcome of the project in this area where the life expectancy had been 25 years.
 Now, thanks to the project this length is doubled.
 Finally Ken loud said to applause:' This is the power of Rotary Foundation'.

 Later in the morning of the Conference Rae Oldham MBE gave a talk about the Dementia UK Admiral Nurses who help care for some of the 850,000 people living with dementia in the UK at the moment.

-She became an Ambassador following the death of her In the afternoon Jim Hawkins husband John Oldham, a former Rotarian and District Judge.
+She became an Ambassador following the death of her husband John Oldham, a former Rotarian and District Judge.
 He had also been a District Secretary of 1210.
-He passed to Higher panel of Ian Priestley, Paul Service in October 2020 and Rae Shackley (Local talked of the emotional journey officer), Maggie Hughes and they travelled with his illness.
-Barry Picken.
+He passed to Higher panel of Ian Priestley, Paul Service in October 2020 and Rae Shacklev talked of the emotional journey officer), Maggie Hughes and they travelled with his illness.
 John belonged to the Stafford Knot club.